schristakis/5g-core-slicing/README.md

 ## Overview

-In this project you are asked to deploy a fully-operational 5G network using OpenAirInterface(OAI) and Kubernetes.
-Using Kubernetes means that your different network functions will run as independent containers(Docker) within a microservices environment provided by Kubernetes.
-The goal of this project is to observe the deployed User Equipments (UEs) that are entering the network.
-Based on that number, you are asked to scale the number of AMF instances that deal with these new UE subscriptions.
+The objective of this project is to design and implement a network architecture that connects two distinct User Equipments (UEs) using UERANSIM instances within the network.
+The architecture will ensure that:

+First UERANSIM Connection:
+The first UE (UERANSIM1) is connected to the first User Plane Function (UPF1), establishing a functional communication path.

+Second UERANSIM and UPF Integration:
+A second UE (UERANSIM2) will be deployed and connected to a newly deployed  User Plane Function (UPF2).

+This design will ensure that each UERANSIM instance is independently linked to its respective UPF, demonstrating the 5G Core slicing.

 ## Getting Started